SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 If you would like to use this feature, please contact [product support](/welcome/contacting-support/).
 {{< /c8y-admon-info >}}

-To be able to use the tenant functionality, your user needs to have the appropriate permissions.
+To be able to use the tenant functionality, your user must have the appropriate permissions.
 See [To add a global role](/users-guide/administration#create-edit-roles) for information on editing permissions.
 Since editing tenants is a sensitive operation, permissions for editing tenants are more granular:

 - READ - browse and view tenants.
 - CREATE - create new tenants.